EnableX/UIkit_Sample_React-Native/README.md

 > More information on Testing Environment: https://developer.enablex.io/video/sample-code/#demo-app-server

-Once you have tested it, it is important that you set up your own Application Server to continue building a one to one or multiparty Flutter video calling app.
+Once you have tested it, it is important that you set up your own Application Server to continue building a one to one or multiparty React-Native video calling app.
 Refer to section 1.1.4 on how to set up the Application Server.

 ## 3. React_Native UIKit

 This Sample Application uses EnableX React-Native UIKit to communicate with EnableX Servers to initiate, manage Real-Time Video Communications and create a beautify & customized Audio/Video call UI.
-Please update your Application with latest version of EnableX Flutter UIKit as and when a new release is available.
+Please update your Application with latest version of EnableX React-Native UIKit as and when a new release is available.

 ![single](./single.png)